redis/librdb/README.md

 parse yet invoke multiple sets of handlers.

-More common reason is that a handlers can be used also as a Filter to decide whether to propagate data to the next set of handlers in-line (Such built-in filters can be found at extension library of this project).
+More common reason is that a handlers can be used also as a Filter to decide whether to propagate data to the next set of handlers in-line.
+Such built-in filters can be found at extension library of this project.
 Note that for any given level, order of calls to handlers will be the opposite to order of their registration to that level.

 Furthermore, it is also possible to attach multiple handlers at different levels, which is